DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 Yeah.

-What references would you use?
+What references would you use as okay?

-Prompt engineering pop quiz.
+As prompt engineering pop quiz.

-What resources would you use to achieve the win or something like that?
+Yeah, to beat the simulation, what resources would you use to achieve the win or something like that?

 I don't know.

-Assume we are living in a cosmic simulation created by a highly intelligent extraterrestrial entity that has created the entire universe.
+Let me add something here to say assume we are living in a cosmic simulation created by a highly intelligent, extraterrestrial entity that has created the entire universe.

 Okay.